 “Someone branded you?”
 Evelyn asked, as if too difficult to believe.

-“Yes,” Josah said, rubbing his right arm.
+“Yes,” Josah said, rubbing the branding on his right arm.

 “And that’s what happened?
 Were you a servant until now?
 Where did you go?
 How did you escape?”